My first visit to Vienna was in 1998, as I backpacked Europe with friends for the Summer after my college graduation.

-What initially started out as a hunting lodge at the end of the 17th century, was later transformed into the Summer residence of The Hapsburgs (the ruling family of the time).
+What initially started as a hunting lodge at the end of the 17th century, was later transformed into the Summer residence of The Hapsburgs (the ruling family of the time).

 Between the place and expansive gardens, this palace is on a similar scale to France's Versailles.

 Audio and human-guided tours are timed throughout the day, with a variety of admission prices depending on how much you want to see.
 The basic Imperial Tour with audio guide costs €11.50, or $15.

 More so than the palace's interior, which you're not allowed to photograph, I enjoyed walking through the well-manicured gardens just as the Autumn colors were at their peak.